xmzzyo/draft_llm_nm/draft-cui-nmrg-llm-nm.md

 Distributed Denial of Service (DDoS) attacks remain a critical operational threat.
 While conventional systems use rate-limiting and signature matching, they often fail to adapt in real-time or generate fine-grained filtering rules based on multi-dimensional telemetry data.

-This use case demonstrates how the LLM-assisted framework enables intelligent filtering rule generation and secure deployment with human oversight.
+This use case demonstrates how the LLM agent-assisted framework enables intelligent filtering rule generation and secure deployment with human oversight.

 1. **Telemetry Collection and Semantic Enrichment** The Enhanced Telemetry Module retrieves real-time traffic statistics and interface metrics from network devices using NETCONF.
 These raw telemetry data are semantically enriched by referencing YANG models and device-specific documentation to generate a context-rich dataset suitable for LLM processing.